burntcustard/stream-size/README.md

 ## Installation

-Install with NPM and add it to your development dependencies:
+Install with npm and add it to your development dependencies:

 `npm install --save-dev gulp-vinyl-size`